antoine-germain/antoine-germain.github.io/content/_index.md

 I am on the 2025-2026 **academic job market** and available for interviews at ASSA and EEA meetings.

 My research fields are public economics, labor economics and social choice theory.
-I study the welfare consequences of labor market policies using both theory and empirics.
+My research evaluates public policies when (1) agents have heterogeneous tastes and (2) labor markets are imperfect.

 ## Contact